kiwicom/orbit/packages/orbit-components/src/Timeline/README.md

 ## Props

-Table below contains all types of the props available in the **Timeline** component.
+The table below contains all types of props available in the **Timeline** component.

 | Name         | Type                | Default | Description                                                                                                                                                     |
 | :----------- | :------------------ | :------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------- |